dartraiden/NVIDIA-patcher/docs/README.md

   * XMR (Monero): 86kq7awBWZKQt6ndJFJSdNEkAZzZQp6Fz4ToenTLNNjmGZS83LUbWEL9xtem3jwTy23KGfZr2sqK5TH5gy7bFr53QY5RN1D

 ## Security and transparency
-You can remove digital signature from my files (use [UnSign ](https://github.com/SV-Foster/UnSign) or [SigRemove](https://dennisbabkin.com/sigremover/).
+You can remove digital signatures from my files (use [UnSign ](https://github.com/SV-Foster/UnSign) or [SigRemove](https://dennisbabkin.com/sigremover/).
 Repeat this with the original files from the NVIDIA distribution.
-Now compare the files byte by byte (`fc /b original.dll patched.dll`).
+Compare the files byte by byte (`fc /b original.dll patched.dll`).
 You will see that the files are identical, only a small number of bytes have changed.
 In this regard, I can't remove the "virus" (which doesn't exist) from the driver.
-Please report your antivirus manufacturer about the false positive.
+Please report the false positive to your antivirus manufacturer.

 ## Usage
 [Click here](https://mysku.club/blog/taobao/70663.html) if you need Russian translation.

+It's recommended to use Windows 11 because it has an updated mechanism for switching between multiple video cards.

 1. Download patched files from [releases](https://github.com/dartraiden/NVIDIA-patcher/releases) (you can find an archive of previous versions [here](https://disk.yandex.ru/d/5LO4wqy177XZyw)).

-* [latest](https://github.com/dartraiden/NVIDIA-patcher/releases/latest) — if you want to use your card in pair with any AMD/Intel graphic or any supported NVIDIA discrete graphic.
+* [latest](https://github.com/dartraiden/NVIDIA-patcher/releases/latest) — if you want to use your card paired with any AMD/Intel graphic or any supported NVIDIA discrete graphic.
-* 472.12 — if you want to use mining card in pair with old NVIDIA discrete graphic (GeForce 600 Series, GeForce GT 710-740, GeForce GTX 760-780 Ti).
+* 472.12 — if you want to use a mining card paired with an old NVIDIA discrete graphic (GeForce 600 Series, GeForce GT 710-740, GeForce GTX 760-780 Ti).
-* 446.14 — if you want to use mining card (only PXXX, not CMP-cards) in SLI setup (see [SLI hack](#SLI-hack)).
+* 446.14 — if you want to use a mining card (only PXXX, not CMP-cards) in the SLI setup (see [SLI hack](#SLI-hack)).

 The patched driver comes in two versions:
 * Regular;